MilhouseVH/autoaway.py/README.md

 Off-peak hours can be specified during which time device monitoring will be disabled, for instance between the hours of 01:00 and 08:00 it could be assumed the occupants are asleep, and there is no need to continue pinging devices.
 Of course if nobody is home during these hours, monitoring will continue until at least one device returns home, and then monitoring will be disabled until the end of the off-peak period.

-Independent occupancy and vacancy frequencies can be specified, by default a short vacancy frequency will be used to detect returning devices as quickly as possible.
+Independent occupancy and vacancy frequencies can be specified, by default a shorter vacated frequency will be used to detect returning devices as quickly as possible.

 Devices will be pinged in random order to minimise communication with any single device, or a strict left-to-right sequence may be selected.

 ####Usage:
 ```
 autoaway.py [-h] [-d DEVICE [DEVICE ...]] [-g MINUTES] [-ops HH:MM] [-ope HH:MM]
-                   [-so SECONDS] [-sv SECONDS] [-n FILENAME] [--noarp] [--noreverse]
+                   [-os SECONDS] [-vs SECONDS] [-n FILENAME] [--noarp] [--noreverse]
                    [--norandom] [--version | --nocheck] [--update | --fupdate] [-v]

 Manage auto-away status based on presence of mobile devices